bchautr091/SQL-project-Melbourne-housing-analysis/README.md

 - **Southern Metropolitan & Boroondara City Council** are the most expensive areas; **Western Victoria** is the most affordable.
 - The market shows signs of **mild cooling**: average price fell -1.14% (2017) and -3.2% (Q1 2018 vs. 2017).
 - 59% of transactions fall within the 500K–1.2M AUD range — this is the market's dominant price segment.

-→ Full details in `Findings_Recommendations.md`.
+→ Full details in Findings_Recommendations.md.

 ---

 ## 7. Data Limitations

 - ~22% of transactions lack a sale price → average figures may be slightly skewed.
-- >55% missing YearBuilt/BuildingArea → analyses involving these two fields should be treated as indicative only.
+- 55% missing YearBuilt/BuildingArea → analyses involving these two fields should be treated as indicative only.
 - Data only extends through March 2018 → does not reflect subsequent market movements (COVID-19, recent interest rate changes, etc.).
-- Some numeric fields (Bathroom, Car, etc.) may have `0` values that are actually import errors rather than true NULLs — worth re-checking if this dataset is reused elsewhere.
+- Some numeric fields (Bathroom, Car, etc.) may have 0 values that are actually import errors rather than true NULLs — worth re-checking if this dataset is reused elsewhere.

 ---

 ## 8. Tools Used

 - **SQLite** (via DB Browser for SQLite).
-- Queries can be ported to PostgreSQL/MySQL with minor adjustments (e.g., date-splitting functions, `CREATE TABLE AS SELECT` syntax; window functions are already compatible with most modern engines).
+- Queries can be ported to PostgreSQL/MySQL with minor adjustments (e.g., date-splitting functions, CREATE TABLE AS SELECT syntax; window functions are already compatible with most modern engines).